 Offsite Comment: Our swear words have been devalued by overuse -- but not because teenagers are reading too many profane books

-British teenagers can testify -- only ninety times a day?
-On the other hand there are parents of adolescents who will be surprised to learn that their offspring are capable of articulating or muttering as many as ninety words of any kind in the course of
+of British teenagers can testify -- only ninety times a day?
+On the other hand there are parents of adolescents who will be surprised to learn that their offspring are capable of articulating or muttering as many as ninety words of any kind in

 To my mind it's unlikely that all these foul-mouthed adolescents have learned the habit from books, since many of them never open one.